zsparal/api-documentation/source/guides/webhooks.rst

 ------------
 In response to Mollie calling your webhook, you only have to return the HTTP status ``200 OK``.
 Mollie then knows your system correctly processed the request.
-In case you return a different status – let's say because there's a temporary problem with your hosting service – we'll keep trying for a few hours, allowing you to process the request later on after your hosting service has been restored.
+In case you return a different status – let's say because there's a temporary problem with your hosting service – we will keep trying for a few hours, allowing you to process the request later on after your hosting service has been restored.

 Our webhook calls time out after 15 seconds.
 Even if you return a ``200 OK`` HTTP status after 16 seconds, we will mark